SOME’s Volunteer e-Newsletter August, 2007

 2. Ways You Can Help

 Isaiah House, Northwest, DC, SOME’s day mental health program is seeking adult volunteers Mon-Fri (except Wednesdays) to assist with serving breakfast and/or lunch.
-Two individuals are needed for each meal service and volunteers should be sensitive to and comfortable with people living with mental illness.
-If possible, a once a week commitment is preferable.
-Breakfast volunteers: 8:00am to 8:45am.
-Lunch volunteers: 11:30am -12:30pm.
+Two individuals are needed for each meal service and we volunteers should be sensitive to and comfortable with people living with mental illness.
+Prefer once a week commitment, if possible.
+Breakfast volunteers: 8:00- 8:45 Lunch volunteers: 11:30 -12:30.
 Contact: 202-797-8806 ext.
 1108 or Isaiah@some.org.

-Volunteers are needed in SOME's Interfaith Caregivers Program.
-Volunteers are matched with a homebound senior citizen to provide at least 2 hours of support each month such as friendly home visits, transportation to medical appointments, light meal preparation, minor yard work and simple home repairs.
-In addition, we need volunteers with their own vehicle to deliver non-perishable food items to homebound seniors in Wards 6, 7 & 8.
+SOME Interfaith Caregivers Program- Volunteers are matched with a homebound senior citizen to provide at least 2 hours of support each month such as friendly home visits, transportation to medical appointments, light meal preparation, minor yard work and simple home repairs.
+In addition, we need volunteers with their own vehicle to deliver non-perishable food items to homebound seniors in Wards 6, 7 &8.
 Finally, volunteers are needed to call a senior 1-2 times a week.
-Contact: Jenna Jones - email@example.com or 202-581-8000 ext.104.
+Contact: Jenna Jones - firstname.lastname@example.org or 202-581-8000 ext.104.

-Independence Place, 2800 N St. SE an affordable housing facility for 21 formerly homeless families needs volunteers on Tuesdays and Thursdays from 10:00am to 2:00pm to assist with educational research and clerical assistance/support for the SOME Place for Kids after school program.
-Contact Carolyn Penn: firstname.lastname@example.org or 202-575-2490 ext.105.
+Independence Place, 2800 N St. SE an affordable housing facility for 21 formerly homeless families need volunteers on Tuesdays and Thursdays from 10AM-2PM to assist with Educational Research and Clerical Assistance/support for the SOME Place for Kids after school program.
+Contact Carolyn Penn: email@example.com or 202-575-2490 ext.105.